 The difference is: it is common practice for doctors to recommend CoQ10 supplementation for patients on statins; no such recommendation is being made regarding Vitamin K2.

+Patients after heart surgery recovered quicker when taking coenzyme Q10 before their operations.
 Verdict: CoQ10 is a safe heart health supplement that may help you get energy.

 Coenzyme Q10 Doses

 For heart health, most studies use doses of coenzyme q10 between 100-400 mg per day.

 Magnesium is a powerful mineral that plays a tremendous role in benefiting the whole body, including the heart.
 Most people aren’t eating enough magnesium-rich foods, including green vegetables and seeds.
 How does magnesium work for heart health?